 Performance Metrics.
 The Performance Metrics in the OSA are designed to encourage PSEG Long Island to achieve LIPA's desired performance levels, which is generally first quartile performance as determined by agreed industry peer benchmarks.
 The Performance Metrics are structured both to maintain good performance and improve poor performance, through two distinct types of Performance Metrics, "Maintenance Metrics" and "Improvement Metrics."
 Maintenance Metrics are those Performance Metrics for which satisfactory performance levels are currently being achieved.
-The goal of Maintenance Metrics is to incent continued satisfactory performance (generally, first quartile).
-Improvement Metrics are those Performance Metrics for which current performance is unsatisfactory.
-The goal of Improvement Metrics (generally, first quartile) is to incent improved performance over time (generally 5 years with 2013 serving as the baseline performance).
+The goal of Maintenance Metrics is to incent continued satisfactory performance is unsatisfactory.
+The goal of Improvement Metrics (generally, first quartile).
+Improvement Metrics (generally, first quartile) is to incent improved performance over time (generally 5 years with 2013 serving as the baseline performance).
 Under certain circumstances, the parties may agree to amend the Performance Metrics.